 All HAIL ROBERT MUGABE!
-The oldest and most famous African leader who was recently pushed out of power.
+The oldest and most famous African leader who was pushed out of power.
 He practically needs no introduction.
-One thing that is certain about this former African leader who has virtually lived and witnessed one century is that he is no sycophant or a people pleaser.
-I’m sure he’ll definitely be top in the black book of the Western world.
-Let’s just say the feeling is mutual.
+One thing that is certain about this former African leader who virtually lived and witnessed one century is that he was no sycophant or a people pleaser.

-Call him a dictator, call him a tyrant, call him the “Hitler of our time”… he is super-cool and totally fine with it.
-Amidst all of his controversial leadership style, Robert Mugabe’s pan-African views and belief is not in question.
-Were he not who he is, Zimbabwe’s independence story might not be as we know it.
+Call him a dictator, call him a tyrant, call him the “Hitler of our time”… he was super-cool and totally fine with it.
+Amidst all of his controversial leadership style, Robert Mugabe’s pan-African views and belief has never been in question.
+Were he not who he was, Zimbabwe’s independence story might not be as we know it.

 These are some of the raw, hilarious and unforgettable Robert Mugabe quotes:

 1. We of Africa protest that, in this day and age, we should continue to be treated as lesser human beings than other races.

 2. Africa must revert to what it was before the imperialists divided it.
 These are artificial divisions which we, in our pan-African concept will seek to remove.